dotnet/designs/proposed/simple-csharp-programs.md

 * `/usr/bin/share/dotnet run` makes it explicit that the command is to run the file
 * `/usr/bin/share/dotnet-aspnet` is an alternative to `#!aspnet` that brings ASP.NET Core into scope for the file (substitute a different framework/sdk here)

-In effect, the shebang's semantics could span a spectrum of "I need the path and command to literally execute this file" towards "I add context that affects the references available to this file".
+In effect, the `#!` directive's semantics could span a spectrum of "I need the path and command to literally execute this file" towards "I add context that affects the references available to this file".

 We'll need to decide if they can affect the set of references available in the file or not.